Founder, ex-executive of edgy sexual wellness company OneTaste charged with forced labor conspiracy

 The case follows years of scrutiny and a recent Netflix documentary on the business, known as OneTaste.

-Ex-sales chief Rachel Cherwitz was arrested in northern California and was due in court there later Tuesday, while founder and ex-CEO Nicole Daedone remained at large.
+Ex-sales chief Rachel Cherwitz was arrested in northern California and was due in court there Wednesday, while founder and ex-CEO Nicole Daedone remained at large.
 Both were indicted on a forced labor conspiracy charge.

 “Under the guise of empowerment and wellness, the defendants are alleged to have sought complete control over their employees’ lives, including by driving them into debt and directing them to perform sexual acts while also withholding wages,” said Brooklyn U.S. Attorney Breon Peace, whose office successfully prosecuted the leader and other figures in the cult-like group NXIVM.